mika-archived/VRChat-InventorySystem/README.md

 ## Known Bugs

-- When deactivate an item in inventory, will need to pass the check twice.
+- When deactivate an item in your inventory, the item flashed momentarily.

 ## References